Bicriteria Approximation Algorithms for Priority Matroid Median: Introduction

 \section{Introduction}

 Clustering and facility-location problems are widely studied in areas such as machine learning, operations research, and algorithm design.
 Among these, center-based clustering problems in metric spaces form a central topic and will be our focus.
-The input for these problem is a set of clients $\mC$ and a set of facilities $\F$ from a metric space $(\F \cup \mC,d)$.
+The input for these problems is a set of clients $\mC$ and a set of facilities $\F$ from a metric space $(\F \cup \mC,d)$.
 The goal is to select a subset of facilities $S \subseteq \F$ to open, subject to various constraints, so as to minimize an objective that depends on the distances of the clients to the chosen centers; we use $d(j,S)$ to denote the quantity $\min_{i \in S} d(j,i)$ which is the distance from $j$ to $S$.
 Typical objectives are of the form $(\sum_{j \in \mC} d(j, S)^p)^{1/p}$ for some parameter $p$ (the $\ell_p$ norm of the distances).
 When the constraint on facilities is that at most $k$ can be chosen (that is, $|S| \le k$), we obtain several standard and well-studied problems such as $k$-Center ($p = \infty$), $k$-Median ($p = 1$), and $k$-Means ($p = 2$) problems.
 These problems are extensively studied from many perspectives \cite{hochbaum1985kcenter, plesnik1987pcenter, charikar02constant, ahmadian2017better,arthur2007means,kanungo2002means,jain2001median}.
 These are also well-studied in the geometric setting when $\F$ is the continuous space $\mathbb{R}^\ell$ for some finite dimension $\ell$.
-In this paper we restrict our attention to the discrete setting, and in particular, to the median objective namely $p=1$.
+In this paper we restrict our attention to the discrete setting, and in particular, to the median objective $(p=1)$.

 The Matroid Median problem is a generalization of the $k$-Median clustering problem.
-Here, the cardinality constraint $k$ on $S$ is replaced by specifying a matroid $\M=(\F,\I)$ on the facility set $\F$ and requiring that $S \in \I$ (we refer a reader unfamiliar with matroids to Section~\ref{sec:prelim} for a formal definition and additional pointers).
+Here, the cardinality constraint $k$ on $S$ is replaced by specifying a matroid $\M=(\F,\I)$ on the facility set $\F$ and requiring that $S \in \I$ (we refer a reader unfamiliar with matroids to Section~\ref{sec:prelim} formal definitions and details).
 The $k$-Median clustering problem can be written as an instance of Matroid Median where $\M$ is the uniform matroid of rank $k$.
 The Matroid Median problem was first introduced by Krishnaswamy et al.\ \cite{krishnaswamy2011matroid} as a generalization of $k$-Median and Red-Blue Median \cite{hajiaghayi2010budgeted}.

 Motivated by the versatility of the Matroid Median problem, and several other considerations that we will discuss shortly, in this paper we study the Priority Matroid Median problem ($\pmatmed$).
 Formally, in $\pmatmed$ we are given a set of clients $\mC$ and facilities $\F$ from a metric space $(\F \cup \mC,d)$ where each facility $i \in \F$ has a facility opening cost $f_i$, and each client $j \in \mC$ has a radius value $r_j$.
 We are also given a matroid $\M = (\F, \I)$ over the facilities.
 The goal is to select a subset of facilities $S$ that is an independent set of the matroid $\M$ where the objective $\sum_{j \in \mC} d(j, S) + \sum_{i \in S} f_i$ (i.e. the \emph{cost} induced by selected facilities) is minimized, and the \emph{radius} constraint $d(j,S) \leq r_j$ is satisfied for all clients $j \in \mC$.